Seaward 25 E18 Motor Cruiser

 There is a desk locker to starboard and there is a useful teak hanging locker underneath.

 The cockpit is fully self-draining by way of drains through the transom fitted with non-return flaps.
-The sole has a built in camber sloping slightly downwards at the aft end to ensure full drainage.
-There is easy access to the engines through the forward cockpit seats that have hinged tops, and access to the steering gear and fuel system under the aft seat locker that comes with a lift out stowage box.
+There is easy access to the engines through the hinged cockpit seats.
+Access to the steering gear and fuel system is under the aft seat locker that comes with a lift out stowage box.

 There are lockers fitted port and starboard for general stowage.